 2.Set a quota with the GUI

-In order to apply a quota with the GUI:
+How to apply a quota via the Dashboard

 Ensure the new key has access to the APIs you wish it work with by selecting the API from the “Access Rights” -> “Add Access Rule” and clicking the “add” button.

 Under the “Usage Quotas” section of the page, “Max Quota” – this is the maximum number of requests that are allowed to pass through the proxy during the period.